Awais7785/Awais7785/README.md

 - 👋 Hi, I’m @Awais7785
-- 👀 I’m interested in learning programming.
+- 👀 I’m working as a software developer.
+I have a good knowledge of programming languages c++, c# java, and python.
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning Mearn Stack Development.
 - 📫 How to reach me awaisali7785@gmail.com

 <!---